realworldocaml/book/en/files-modules-and-programs.md

 Indeed, module names are always capitalized.

 We can now rewrite `freq.ml` to use `Counter`.
-Note that the resulting code can still be built with `ocamlbuild`, which will discover dependencies and realize that `counter.ml` needs to be compiled.
+Note that the resulting code can still be built with <command>ocamlbuild</command>, which will discover dependencies and realize that `counter.ml` needs to be compiled.